arretx/Business-Operations/GoogleContactsUpdateREADME.md

 - At line 116, we added a for loop that grabs the values of the custom fields Twitter, Instagram, and Snapchat if they exist and assign them to the contact.field for the HTML form.
 - For the MOBILE_PHONE entry, when updating the data, we strip the input number of all non numerical characters and spaces and apply a telephone format 000-000-0000 forcing all phone numbers updated to adopt this format.
 - Added all new fields to the updateGoogleContacts() function.
+- Added random subject lines to the initial e-mail that goes out to contacts.

 ## Summary